On the Ramanujan conjecture for automorphic forms over function fields I. Geometry: Main result

-If $\kappa=\F_q$ is a finite field, this occurs if and only if $\cind^{G(\mathbb F_{q^n} \pseries{t})}_{J_n} \chi_n$ is admissible supercuspidal for every integer $n\ge 1$, where $J_n:=H(\mathbb F_{q^n} )$ and $\chi_n$ is the trace function of $H$ over $\mathbb F_{q^n}$ (Lemma~\ref{checking-supercuspidality}).
+If $k=\F_q$ is a finite field, this occurs if and only if $\cind^{G(\mathbb F_{q^n} \pseries{t})}_{J_n} \chi_n$ is admissible supercuspidal for every integer $n\ge 1$, where $J_n:=H(\mathbb F_{q^n} )$ and $\chi_n$ is the trace function of $\mathcal L$ over $\mathbb F_{q^n}$ (Lemma~\ref{checking-supercuspidality}).

-\subsection{Ramanujan bound for $\GL(n)$}
+\subsection{Ramanujan bound for $\GL(r)$}

-For the general linear group, the Ramanujan bound is the statement that a cuspidal automorphic representation of $\GL(n)$ over a function field $F$ is tempered at every place.
+For the general linear group, the Ramanujan bound is the statement that a cuspidal automorphic representation of $\GL(r)$ with unitary central character is tempered at every place.
 One can distinguish two main approaches: \begin{itemize} \item Laumon~\cite{Laumon:book:cohomology-Drinfeld} under a cohomological condition at one place, extending Drinfeld's first proof~\cite{Drinfeld:elliptic-II} for $\GL(2)$, using elliptic modules. \item L.~Lafforgue~\cite{Lafforgue:chtoucas} in general, extending Drinfeld's second proof~\cite{Drinfeld:Petersson} for $\GL(2)$, using shtukas. \end{itemize}

-Our approach is yet different, even in the case of $\GL(n)$, under the mgs condition.
-Rather than using moduli spaces of elliptic modules or shtukas, we study moduli spaces $\Bun_{\GL(n)}$ of vector bundles, as in the geometric Langlands program.
-Functions on these moduli spaces give rise to families of automorphic forms satisfying certain local conditions.
+Our approach is yet different, even in the case of $\GL(r)$, under the mgs (monomial geometric supercuspidal) condition.
+Rather than using moduli spaces of elliptic modules or shtukas, we study moduli spaces $\Bun_{\GL(r)}$ of vector bundles, as in the geometric Langlands program.
+Functions on these moduli spaces give rise to families of automorphic forms satisfying certain local prescribed conditions.
 We will prove temperedness using estimates for an entire family at once, rather than working with individual automorphic forms in the family.